Yizhimiaoxi/OCPBP-Code/README.md

 Furthermore, we have included comments in the code to aid readers in understanding.
 For RGB color images, the encryption and decryption processes can be achieved by separately encrypting the R, G, and B layers and subsequently recombining them._

+_This project is based on the algorithm code described in the paper: “Quantum image encryption algorithm via optimized quantum circuit and parity bit-plane permutation”.
+In order to let everyone understand the simulation principle of quantum image encryption algorithm in classical computers, some annotations are made in the MATLAB code._

 # _Abstract_

 _Quantum image encryption technology employs the unique features of superposition, entanglement, and